2020 SOAR Leader Recruitment – Statesboro Campus

 - Demonstrate a desire to learn about Georgia Southern University, its regulations, its people, and its programs.

 - Maintain a cumulative GPA of 2.5.
 Grades for all applicants will be checked following the completion of the Fall semester.
-Selected SOAR leaders will be asked to resign if their GPA is not above a 2.5 after the Fall semester.
+Selected SOAR leaders will be forced to resign if their cumulative GPA is below a 2.5 after the Fall semester.

-- Plan to live in Statesboro, GA during the summer of 2018.
+- Plan to live in Statesboro, GA during the Summer of 2020.

-- Plan to enroll in at least one summer class (online only) for the summer of 2018.
+- Plan to enroll in at least one summer class (online only) for the Summer of 2020.

 Are you prepared to lead above and beyond?